 And just like that, Heidi’s morning had changed from ho-hum to a real humdinger!

 Wanda Coven has always loved magic.
 When she was little, she used to make secret potions from smooshed shells and acorns.
 Then she would pretend to transport herself and her friends to enchanted places.
 Now she visits other worlds through writing.
-Wanda lives with her husband and son in San Jose, California.
+Wanda lives with her husband and son in Colorado Springs, Colorado.
 They have three cats: Hilda, Agnes, and Claw-dia.

 Priscilla Burris has illustrated numerous books for children, parents, and teachers.
 She enjoys cake painting and creating art for products that include murals, greeting cards, and rubber stamps.
 Priscilla lives with her family in Southern California.

 Lexile ® 560L The Lexile reading levels have been certified by the Lexile developer, MetaMetrics®